Meat processor Tyson Foods cuts profit forecast on mounting tariff pressures

-(Reuters) - Tyson Foods Inc (TSN.N) cut its full year profit forecast on Monday citing uncertainty in trade policies and increased tariffs, which has hurt domestic and export prices, specifically for chicken and pork.
+(Reuters) - Tyson Foods Inc (TSN.N) cut its full-year profit forecast on Monday, citing the uncertainty in trade policies and increased tariffs that have hurt domestic and export prices of meat, sending its shares down 6 percent.

-The increased volatility in the commodity markets due to China’s tariff measures has led to greater-than-expected increase in the domestic supply and lower sale prices of proteins such as beef and pork, Tyson said.
+Following U.S. tariffs on imported aluminum and steel, China retaliated with tariffs on U.S. pork and beef, while Mexico and Canada also implemented levies, leading to over supplies and subsequently lower prices for these proteins in the domestic market.

-Demand for chicken in the United States, as a result of drop in prices of competing proteins, has taken a hit.
+This has in turn hurt the consumption of chicken in the United States, forcing producers such as Tyson to reduce prices to spur demand.

 Analysts’ on average were expecting the company to earn $6.53 per share, according to Thomson Reuters I/B/E/S.

+Shares of Sanderson Farms dipped 3 percent, while Pilgrims Pride’s stock was down 1.6 percent.

+Tyson Foods said the benefit it would get from the U.S. tax reform is now about 77 per share, down from a previous projection of 85 cents per share.

-“Our fourth quarter is off to a slower than expected start driven primarily by market related factors,” he added.
+“Our fourth quarter is off to a slower than expected start driven primarily by market related factors,” Hayes added.

-Tyson Foods’ move comes as China implemented a 25 percent duty on most U.S. pork items on April 2 in response to U.S. tariffs on Chinese steel and aluminum products.
+The company is expected to report third quarter results on August 6.

 Reporting by Aishwarya Venugopal in Bengaluru; Editing by Shailesh Kuber